UNITED STATES

 Nature of business.

 The Company is focused on transforming renewable energy into energy-dense liquid drop-in hydrocarbons that can be used as renewable fuels, such as sustainable aviation fuel (“SAF”) and other fuels and chemicals, with the potential to achieve a “net-zero” GHG, or even carbon negative footprint measured by the Argonne National Laboratory’s GREET (Greenhouse gases, Regulated Emissions, and Energy use in Transportation) model (the “GREET Model”) to measure, predict and verify GHG emissions across the life-cycle.
-Our “net-zero” concept means production of drop-in hydrocarbon fuels by using sustainably grown feedstocks (e.g., low till, no-till and dry corn cultivation), renewable and substantially decarbonized energy sources, resulting in a net-zero carbon footprint from the full life cycle of the fuel measured from the capture of renewable carbon through the burning of the fuel.
+Our “net-zero” concept means production of drop-in hydrocarbon fuels by using sustainably grown feedstocks (e.g., low till, no-till and dry corn cultivation) and renewable and substantially decarbonized energy sources, resulting in an expected net-zero carbon footprint from the full life cycle of the fuel measured from the capture of renewable carbon through the burning of the fuel.

 Gevo’s primary market focus, given current demand and growing customer interest, is SAF.
 The Company believes that SAF from carbohydrates to alcohol is the most economically viable approach for carbon abatement.
 The Company also has commercial opportunities for other renewable hydrocarbon products, such as (i) renewable natural gas, also known as biogas (“RNG”), (ii) hydrocarbons for gasoline blendstocks and diesel fuel, and (iii) plastics, materials and other chemicals.
 We are engaged in technology, process and intellectual property development targeted to large scale deployment of net-zero hydrocarbon fuels and chemicals.
 We are developing the marketplace and customers for SAF and other related products.
 We also are engaged as a developer and enabler/licensor for large scale commercial production, and we expect to be a co-investor on certain projects.
-Gevo’s business model is that of a developer of projects, a licensor, process technology developer, and operator of certain assets in the future.
+Gevo’s business model is that of a developer of projects, licensor, process technology developer, and operator of certain assets in the future.

 Net-Zero Projects